 Archives service closure 2018-19

-Cambridgeshire Archives will reopen in its new premises in Ely sometime in the early autumn of 2019.
+Cambridgeshire Archives will reopen in its new premises in Ely sometime in the autumn of 2019.
 We will announce an opening date as soon as one is confirmed.
 During the closure period, the transcripts of parish registers and the microfilms of probate records will be available for consultation at the Cambridgeshire Collection

 New home in Ely for Cambridgeshire Archives

 The County Council has for some time been working to secure new premises, following an inspection by the National Archives which found that the current archives accommodation in the basement of Shire Hall is no longer fit for purpose.

 Work by Coulson Building Group on the former Strikes Bowling Alley in Ely will soon be drawing to completion.
 Plans for the site include an enhanced digitisation suite, so that many more documents can be made available online.

 The building is well located within easy walking distance of Ely train station and town centre, and is well suited for adapting into a home for the archives.

 Cambridgeshire and Huntingdonshire Archives are currently not accepting deposits of records while we prepare for the move.
 The only exceptions will be (a) records defined as public records in the schedules to the Public Records Acts and (b) records at immediate risk of permanent loss or destruction.
 For all other records, we ask that you postpone bringing them in to either Archive until we reopen at Ely later in 2019.

 The Historical Research Service (HRS) at Cambridgeshire Archives is temporarily suspended while staff are fully engaged in preparing for the move.